Battle of Blair Mountain: Battle

 At a rally on August 7, Mary Harris "Mother" Jones called on the miners not to march into Logan and Mingo counties and set up the union by force.
-Accused by some of losing her nerve, she feared a bloodbath in a battle between lightly armed union forces and the more heavily armed Logan County deputies.
-Yet, feeling Morgan had lied to them again, armed men began gathering at Lens Creek Mountain, near Marmet in Kanawha County, on August 20.
+She feared a bloodbath as the Logan County deputies were better equipped than the miners.
+Regardless, on August 20, armed men began gathering at Lens Creek Mountain, Kanawha County.
 Four days later an estimated 13,000 had gathered and began marching towards Logan County.
-Impatient to get to the fighting, miners near St. Albans, in Kanawha County, commandeered a Chesapeake and Ohio freight train, renamed by the miners the "Blue Steel Special", to meet up with the advanced column of marchers at Danville in Boone County on their way to "Bloody Mingo".
-During this time Keeney and Mooney fled to Ohio, while the fiery Bill Blizzard assumed quasi-leadership of the miners.
-Meanwhile, the anti-union Sheriff Chafin had begun to set up defenses on Blair Mountain.
+Miners near St. Albans, Kanawha County, commandeered a Chesapeake and Ohio freight train, renamed by the miners the "Blue Steel Special", to meet up with the advance column of marchers at Danville, Boone County, on their way to "Bloody Mingo".
+During this time Keeney and Mooney fled to Ohio, while Bill Blizzard assumed quasi-leadership of the miners.
+Meanwhile, Sheriff Chafin had begun to set up defenses on Blair Mountain.
 He was supported financially by the Logan County Coal Operators Association, creating the nation's largest private armed force of nearly 2,000.

 The first skirmishes occurred on the morning of August 25.
 The bulk of the miners were still 15 mi away.
 The following day, President Warren G. Harding threatened to send in federal troops and Army Martin MB-1 bombers.
-After a long meeting in Madison, the seat of Boone County, the miners were convinced to return home.
-But the struggle was far from over.
-After spending days assembling his private army, Chafin would not be denied his battle to end union attempts at organizing Logan County coal mines.
-Within hours of the Madison decision, rumors abounded that Chafin's men had shot union sympathizers in the town of Sharples, just north of Blair Mountainand that families had been caught in crossfire during the skirmishes.
-Infuriated, the miners turned back toward Blair Mountain, many traveling in other stolen and commandeered trains.
+After a long meeting in Madison, Boone County, the miners were convinced to return home.
+However, within hours of the Madison decision, rumors abounded that Chafin's men had shot union sympathizers in the town of Sharples, just north of Blair Mountain, and that families had been caught in crossfire.
+As a result, the miners returned to Blair Mountain, many traveling in other stolen and commandeered trains.